Desert box turtle – picture by Sean O’Connor

 Ornate box turtle, Terrapene ornata ornata (Agaxxiz, 1857)

 The desert box turtle is similar in appearance to the ornate box turtle.
-However, the desert box turtle is more yellowish in color.
+However, the desert box turtle is more yellowish.
 It is also more adapted to life in arid conditions than the ornate box turtle.

 Desert Box Turtle Distribution